Hundreds of Children were Sacrificed in Peru, But Why?

 Evidence of Child and Animal Sacrifice

-The Chimú culture were master agriculturalists that installed a sophisticated network of hydraulic canals to bring water from mountains to irrigate fields and to supply fresh water to palaces and gardens, plazas and temples.
-The PLOS One paper published Wednesday says:
+The Chimú people were master agriculturalists that installed a sophisticated network of hydraulic canals to bring water from mountains to irrigate fields and to supply fresh water to palaces and gardens, plazas and temples.
+The PLOS One paper says:

 “Preliminary analysis suggests that humans and camelids were buried following a strict order in which most of the children faced to the northwest (the sea) and camelids toward the mountains.”

-Wrapped in plain weaved cotton shrouds the children were often buried in groups of three and some had their “faces painted with a red cinnabar-based pigment” and others were found wearing cotton headdresses.
+Wrapped in plain woven cotton shrouds, the children were often buried in groups of three and some had their “faces painted with a red cinnabar-based pigment.”
+Others were found wearing cotton headdresses.
 The children all appear to have been killed with a single horizontal slice across the sternum and many of the children’s “rib cages appear to have been pried apart” which suggests to the scientists that their hearts were probably removed shortly after death.

 A light-brown camelid laying on top of a human body. (© 2019 Gabriel Prieto et al / Plos ONE )

 What Might Drive the Chimú to Sacrifice their Children?